The Sūtra of the Sublime Golden Light (1)

 “Those noble men or noble women who hear and possess it will be purified of all their karmic obscurations, which will cease, and they will be supremely pure, always see the buddhas, and never be apart from what are termed the supreme practices of the buddhas and kalyāṇamitras.
 They will attain the unceasing, unobscured gateway582 of supreme dhāraṇīs, which are like this: [F.71.b] the unceasing, unobscured dhāraṇī of the arising of the supreme qualities of the seal of the ocean; the unceasing, unobscured dhāraṇī that is unimpeded in the minds,583 types of conduct, and languages of all beings; the unceasing, unobscured dhāraṇī of the light of the characteristics of the stainless disk of the sun; the unceasing, unobscured dhāraṇī of the light of the characteristics of the full moon; the unceasing, unobscured dhāraṇī that defeats corruption584 and increases good qualities; the unceasing, unobscured dhāraṇī that demolishes vajra mountains; the unceasing, unobscured dhāraṇī that holds what cannot be taught, the essence of the causes and conditions that it is not appropriate to teach; the unceasing, unobscured dhāraṇī of the unimpeded voice for the Dharma that tells the truth;585 the unceasing, unobscured dhāraṇī of the seal of the mind and virtuous conduct of stainless space; and the unceasing, unobscured dhāraṇī of the directly perceived appearances of all the bodies of endless buddhas,586 and so on.

-“Noble one, the bodhisattvas mahāsattvas will emanate as the bodies of buddhas in all buddha realms in the ten directions and teach the highest sublime Dharma587 in order that the extent of all gateways to these unceasing, unobscured dhāraṇīs will be accomplished and attained.
+“Noble one, the bodhisattva mahāsattvas will emanate as the bodies of buddhas in all buddha realms in the ten directions and teach the highest sublime Dharma587 in order that the extent of all gateways to these unceasing, unobscured dhāraṇīs will be accomplished and attained.
 This is because the true nature of phenomena does not move, does not stay, does not go, and does not come.
 Even though they588 accomplish and ripen the good roots of beings, they do not see a single being becoming ripened.
 Even though they teach various kinds of Dharmas, even in words they do not move, stay, go, or come.
 Even though they teach production and cessation, they comprehend that there is no production or cessation.
 Why is there no coming or going in phenomena?
 It is because there is no difference in the nature of any phenomena.”

 When this Dharma teaching was given, three thousand million589 bodhisattvas attained patience of the quality of birthlessness; innumerable bodhisattvas attained the irreversible enlightenment mind; innumerable, [F.72.a] endless bhikṣus and bhikṣuṇīs attained the pure Dharma eyes regarding phenomena; and innumerable beings developed the enlightenment mind.